Skip to content

 🔎

-For property values, you can safely omit a value type declaration as long as the property name uniquely identifies the data.
+For property values, you can safely omit writing a value type declaration as long as you give the data a unique property name.
 Value nodes are leaf nodes in the graph.

 value type Name = String